-Per Class A Share Per Class I Share Total (1) Public Offering Price Current NAV Current NAV Up to \$1,000,000,000 Sales Load(1) 3.00% None Up to \$ 30,000,000 Proceeds to the Fund (Before Expenses) $^{(1)(2)}$ Amount Invested at Amount Invested at Up to \$ 970,000,000 Current NAV Current NAV
+Per Class A Share Per Class I Share Total (1) Up to Public Offering Price Current NAV Current NAV \$1,000,000,000 Sales Load (1) 3.00% None Up to \$30,000,000 Amount Invested Amount Invested Proceeds to the Fund (Before Expenses) (1)(2) at Current NAV at Current NAV Up to \$970,000,000

 - (1) Generally, the minimum initial investment by an investor in the Fund is \$50,000 with respect to Class A Shares and Class I Shares (each as defined herein), which minimum may be reduced for certain investors.
 Investors purchasing Class A Shares may be charged a sales load of up to 3.00% of the investor's net purchase.
 The Sales Load and Proceeds to the Fund (Before Expenses) line items in the table assume the maximum sales load on Class A Shares is charged on an amount of gross sales equal to the amount registered hereunder. - (2) Assumes all amounts currently registered are sold in the continuous offering.
+Shares will be offered in a continuous offering at the Fund's then current net asset value, plus any applicable sales load, as described herein.
 The Adviser (as defined herein) will also bear certain ongoing offering costs associated with the Fund's continuous offering.
 Pursuant to an expense limitation agreement (the "Expense Limitation Agreement") between the Fund and the Adviser, the Fund will be obligated to reimburse the Adviser for any such payments.
 See "Fund Expenses."